Mandy Moore: 2001–2002: Mandy Moore and early acting roles

-In 2001, Moore began working on her second studio album, which was said to move away from the "bubblegum pop" sound and image she became known for.
+In 2001, Moore began working on her second studio album, which was said to move away from the bubblegum pop sound and image she became known for.
 Moore said during an interview with Billboard magazine that "All of the music has started to look and sound the same" and that she chose to move in a different musical direction.
-Moore also said that she wanted to feature more live instruments when performing, saying she wanted "no more dancers, no more singing to tracks.
+Moore said that she wanted to feature more live instruments when performing, saying she wanted "no more dancers, no more singing to tracks.
 I got tired of that in a big way".

 The album's lead single, "In My Pocket", was released on May 29, 2001.
 Entertainment Weekly said the single had "pumping, Indian-influenced Eurodisco".
 It failed to chart on the Billboard Hot 100 in the U.S., but peaked at number 2 on the Billboard Bubbling Under Hot 100 Singles chart, and it reached number 21 on the Billboard Pop Songs chart.
 The song became her third Top 20 hit in Australia, where it peaked at number 11 on the ARIA Charts.

 Moore's self-titled second studio album, Mandy Moore, was released on June 19, 2001.
 The album had uptempo dance and pop songs and influences from Middle Eastern music.
 The album received mixed to average reviews from critics.
 Allmusic called the album a "lush, layered production".
-The album debuted and peaked at number 35 on the Billboard 200 chart, and later received a Gold certification from the RIAA.
+The album debuted and peaked at number 35 on the Billboard 200 chart, and received a Gold certification from the RIAA.
 The album has sold an estimated 1.5 million copies worldwide.
-The album also reached number 37 on the ARIA charts in Australia, her highest peak in the country to date.
+The album reached number 37 on the ARIA charts in Australia, her highest peak in the country to date.
 The album's second single, "Crush", was released on August 28, 2001; it peaked at number 35 on the Billboard Pop Songs chart, and it climbed to number 25 on the ARIA Charts.